 The program is CAMPEP accredited.
-This program will provide 2 years of clinical and research training in all areas of radiation oncology physics.
-The resident will rotate through our enterprise including IU School of Medicine, IU Health hospitals, Roudebush VA Medical Center and other satellites.
+This program will provide 2 years of clinical training in all areas of radiation oncology physics.
+The resident will rotate through our enterprise including IU School of Medicine, IU Health Hospitals, Roudebush VA Medical Center and other satellites.

 The successful candidate will hold a PhD or MS degree in medical physics, preferably compatible with CAMPEP requirements, and have good written and oral communication skills.

 Residents entering the medical physics residency program shall have acquired a strong foundation in basic physics.
 This shall be documented by a master’s or doctoral degree in medical physics, physics, engineering, mathematics or other science with training equivalent to a minor physics.

 Clinical training, research/publication record, and CAMPEP accreditation of the programs attended will all be considered in the selection of the medical physics resident.
 The selection of the candidate will be made by a committee of at least 5 professionals affiliated with the program and will include the director and the coordinator of the program.
 Other radiation oncology professionals (physicians, therapists, dosimetrists) may also be asked to serve on the selection committee.

 The IU Medical Physics residency program will participate in the Medical Physics Matching Program.
 As such, applications must be submitted through CAP.
 For the 2015 Residency position, applications should be submitted not later than December 1, 2014.